 This post may contain affiliate links and ads.
 Read our disclosure policy here.

 Thanksgiving week means one thing in this house – and no, it’s not Black Friday shopping.
 Thanksgiving time is pumpkin bread baking time!
 This tradition started back with my grandmother.
 I grew up baking the same recipe with my own mom year after year.
 After my mom died, my sister and I kept it going.
+Give our easy pumpkin bread recipe a try!
+I’ts absolutely delicious and freezes extremely well if you want to bake up a big batch.

 A few years ago I was excited to start the bake-a-thon with Lily Bean – and she was only too happy to help!